longview/TDF_Test/Readme.md

 ﻿# About
-This is a basic TDF162 demodulator using an I/Q FM discriminator.
+This is a basic [TDF162](https://en.wikipedia.org/wiki/TDF_time_signal) demodulator using an I/Q FM discriminator.
 The TDF 162 signal is a French long wave radio clock signal transmitted using an unusual phase modulation scheme.
 The signal contains (among other things) a stable time code, and the average frequency of the transmitter is presumably kept accurate.

+Note that in French, thie signal is referred to as ALS162, and while there still isn't an enormous amount of public documentation at least there is _some_ in French.

 ![Screenshot of program](screenshot.PNG?raw=true "Screenshot")